• Skip to primary navigation

 Get the Perfect Rise on Your Sourdough With This Ballerina Farm Recipe

-Posted: Jan 5, 2023 · Last updated: Jan 5, 2023 · by Shai Cohen
+Posted: Jan 5, 2023 · Last updated: Nov 26, 2023 · by Shai Cohen · This post may contain affiliate links

 Jump to Recipe Jump to Video Print Recipe

-Making bread, the most basic food ever, at home from scratch, and all by yourself is a primal feeling.
-And when you’ve decided that it’s go-time, what could be better than a copycat Ballerina Farm sourdough recipe?
+Making bread, the most basic food ever, at home from scratch and all by yourself is a primal feeling.
+And when you’ve decided it’s go-time, what could be better than a copycat Ballerina Farm sourdough recipe?
 While starting with a basic bread would be easier, once you’ve successfully made the perfect sourdough bread from scratch, you are now indeed a good cook.
 Luckily, this Ballerina Farm sourdough bread recipe is one of the easier ones, though it will most likely take more than a few tries to make the perfect one.

 Jump to: